 Fault injecting on Ethernet

-How confident would you be that an automated vehicle running safety-critical data over 1000BaseT1 Ethernet is going to be tolerant to data corruption caused by a damaged connector and excess vibration?
+How confident would you be that an automated vehicle running safety-critical data over 1000BaseT1 Ethernet is going to be tolerant to data corruption?
+Perhaps caused by a damaged connector and excess vibration.

 Our customer was running a Quarch PPM and developing a complex automation script to qualify storage devices.
 The issue was that the occasional command timed out and failed.
 This was weird, as the main power capture application was still running, and later commands worked fine.

 We were unable to recreate the issue in our lab, but the customer helpfully shared a Wireshark trace (a capture of the network traffic).

 Analysing this showed a major difference between our network and his.
 When capturing power data, our instrument streams data back to the PC over a TCP socket.